Anxiety disordersPanic disorder; Phobias; Panic attacks

-Selective serotonin-reuptake inhibitors (SSRIs), or the serotonin-norepinephrine reuptake inhibitor (SNRI) venlafaxine (Effexor, generic), are the primary first-line treatment for anxiety disorders.
-For patients who are not helped by these drugs or who need help rapidly, benzodiazepines may be prescribed, either alone or in combination with an antidepressant.
-Other types of antidepressants, including tricyclic antidepressants, may also be used to treat patients with severe or chronic forms of anxiety disorders.
+SSRIs, or the SNRI venlafaxine (Effexor, generic), are the primary first-line treatment for anxiety disorders.
+For people who are not helped by these drugs or who need help rapidly, benzodiazepines may be prescribed, either alone or in combination with an antidepressant.
+Other types of antidepressants, including TCAs, may also be used to treat people with severe or chronic forms of anxiety disorders.

 Drug therapies for anxiety disorders work best in combination with cognitive behavioral therapy or some other form of psychotherapy.

 SSRI side effects are generally mild but may include dry mouth, upset stomach, and agitation.
-Specific side effects vary depending on the drug, and an individual's reaction to it.
-Sexual dysfunction, including lowered sex drive, is a common side effect of many antidepressants as is weight gain.
-Elderly people taking these drugs should take the lowest effective dose possible, and those with heart problems should be monitored closely.
+Specific side effects vary depending on the drug, and on the individual's reaction to it.
+Sexual dysfunction, including lowered sex drive, and weight gain are common side effects of many antidepressants.
+Older people taking these drugs should take the lowest effective dose possible, and those with heart problems should be monitored closely.

-Antidepressants may raise the risk for suicidality (suicidal thoughts and behavior) in young people, particularly those ages 18 to 24.
+Antidepressants may raise the risk for suicidality (suicidal thoughts and behavior) in young people, particularly those ages 18 to 24 years.
 Both adults and children who are treated with SSRIs should be carefully monitored for any worsening of depressive symptoms or changes in behavior.
-This is especially important during the first few months of antidepressant treatment.
+This is important during the first few months of antidepressant treatment.

 Paroxetine has been linked to heart-related birth defects when used during the first trimester of pregnancy.
 It should not be taken by women who are pregnant or planning on becoming pregnant.
 Other SSRIs are generally considered safe for use during pregnancy and breastfeeding.
-Still, women who are pregnant or who are considering becoming pregnant should discuss the potential risks of these drugs with their doctors.Serotonin-norepinephrine reuptake inhibitors (SNRIs)
+The FDA has recently updated the public on the use of SSRIs by pregnant women and the potential for development of a rare heart and lung condition called persistent pulmonary hypertension of the newborn (PPHN).
+Due to conflicting data, the FDA advises health care providers to continue their current practice of treating depression in pregnancy.
+Still, women who are pregnant or who are considering becoming pregnant should discuss the potential risks of these drugs with their doctors before just stopping the medicine.

 SNRIs are known as dual action inhibitors because they work on two neurotransmitters -- norepinephrine and serotonin.
-Venlafaxine (Effexor. generic) is an SNRI that is approved for treatment of generalized anxiety disorder, social anxiety disorder, and panic disorder, Duloxetine (Cymbalta, generic) is approved for treatment of generalized anxiety disorder.
+Venlafaxine (Effexor. generic) is an SNRI that is approved for treatment of GAD, social anxiety disorder, and panic disorder, Duloxetine (Cymbalta, generic) is approved for treatment of GAD.
 Both of these SNRIs are approved for adults but not for children.

-Side effects of tricyclic antidepressants (TCAs) include sleep disturbance, abrupt reduction in blood pressure upon standing, weight gain, sexual dysfunction, and mental disturbance.
-Elderly patients and those with a history of seizures, cardiac problems, closed-angle glaucoma, and urinary retention or obstruction should be closely supervised when taking tricyclics.
+Side effects of TCAs include sleep disturbance, abrupt reduction in blood pressure upon standing, weight gain, sexual dysfunction, and mental disturbance.
+Older people and those with a history of seizures, cardiac problems, closed-angle glaucoma, and urinary retention or obstruction should be closely supervised when taking tricyclics.

 Benzodiazepines are effective medications for most anxiety disorders and have been a standard treatment for years.
 However, their long-term daily use is associated with a risk for dependency and abuse.
 Therefore, they have been replaced in most cases by SSRIs and other newer antidepressants.

-For anxiety disorders, benzodiazepines are most often used to treat panic disorder, and are sometimes used for social anxiety disorder and generalized anxiety disorder.
-These drugs include alprazolam (Xanax, generic), clonazepam (Klonopin, generic), and lorazepam (Ativan, generic).
+For anxiety disorders, benzodiazepines are most often used to treat panic disorder, and are sometimes used for social anxiety disorder and GAD.
+These drugs include:

-Benzodiazepines can have many side effects, which are generally associated with chronic use.
+Benzodiazepines can have many side effects, which are generally associated with long-term (chronic) use.
 The most common are daytime drowsiness and a hung-over feeling.
 In rare cases, they can cause agitation.
 They may worsen respiratory problems.
-Benzodiazepines are potentially dangerous when used in combination with alcohol.
+Benzodiazepines are potentially dangerous when used in combination with alcohol or certain pain medications.
 Overdoses can be serious, although they are very rarely fatal.

 Azapirones, such as buspirone (BuSpar, generic), act on serotonin receptors called 5-HT(1A).
-Buspirone appears to work as well as a benzodiazepine for treating generalized anxiety disorder.
+Buspirone appears to work as well as a benzodiazepine for treating GAD.
 It usually takes several days to weeks for the drug to be fully effective.
 It is not useful against panic attacks.

-Beta blockers, including propranolol (Inderal, generic) and atenolol (Tenormin, generic), block the nerves that stimulate the heart to beat faster.
-They affect only the physiologic symptoms of anxiety (particularly rapid heart rate) and are most helpful for phobias, particularly performance anxiety.
+Beta blockers, including propranolol (Inderal, generic) and atenolol (Tenormin, generic), block the action of some chemicals in the body that make the heart beat faster.
+They affect only some of the physiologic symptoms of anxiety (such as rapid heart rate, shaking, trembling, and blushing) and are most helpful for phobias, particularly performance anxiety.
 They may be taken before entering a situation where anxiety symptoms tend to occur.
 Beta blockers are less effective for other forms of anxiety.

 Anticonvulsants (Antiseizure Drugs)

 Pregabalin (Lyrica) and gabapentin (Neurontin, generic) are drugs used to treat seizures and other conditions.
 Researchers are investigating whether these drugs may be useful for certain anxiety disorders, such as social anxiety disorder and general anxiety disorder.
-Their exact role in the treatment of anxiety disorders is not clear, however.
+However, their exact role in the treatment of anxiety disorders is not clear.